Trilarion/opensourcegames/games/library/xz.md

 ## Building

-- Build instructions: (see instructions in source folder windows)
+- Build instructions: manual (see instructions in source folder windows)